 - Oreo cookies – according to a 2013 animal study, these cookies are as addictive as cocaine and morphine.
 Researchers fed rats either rice cakes or Oreos or injected them with the drugs.
-The Oreos lit up the brain more than the drugs in scans.
+The Oreos lit up the brain more than the illicit drugs on brain scans.

-- Cheetos – these chips literally melt in your mouth, a quality that is known as “vanishing caloric density,” meaning that you can eat a lot without your brain knowing how many calories you’re packing in.
+- Cheetos – these chips melt in your mouth, a quality known as “vanishing caloric density,” meaning that you can eat a lot without your brain knowing how many calories you’re packing in.